Leano1998/DHd2022/README.md

 conference was held via Zoom.
 Sitting at home the participants were connected to each other not only via ZOOM or gather- town, but also via [Twitter](https://twitter.com/DHd2022).
 This left us with more than 3500 Tweets from 664 users between the 17th of February and the 18th March 2022.
-You find an analyse and presentation of the tweets in the [Jupyter-Notebook](https://github.com/Leano1998/DHd2022/blob/main/Twitter_DHd2022.ipynb).
+You find an analysis and presentation of the tweets in the [Jupyter-Notebook](https://github.com/Leano1998/DHd2022/blob/main/Twitter_DHd2022.ipynb).

+You can also find a short presentation of my results in the [DHd-Blog](https://dhd-blog.org/?p=17812).